fibonacid/fibonacid/README.md

 ## Education

-In april 2020 I have graduated from the Milan Conservatory with a Bachelor degree in Electronic Music.
-As part of my thesis I created a web application to play music with friends over the internet using Electron JS and SuperCollider.
+In april 2020 I have graduated from the [Milan Conservatory](https://www.consmi.it/it/home) with a Bachelor degree in [Electronic Music](https://siami.conservatoriodimusica.it/studenti/cplan/3361).
+As part of my thesis I created a web application to play music with friends over the internet using [Electron](https://www.electronjs.org/) and [SuperCollider](https://supercollider.github.io/).
 The project can be found [here](https://github.com/fibonacid/superorch)

 ## Blog posts